 Arthrosamid is a unique hydrogel of water molecules attached to a polyacrylamide backbone.
 The injectable is non-degradable, meaning the body does not break it down.

-It works by coating the lining of the synovium of the knee joint, reducing inflammation, and providing lubrication.
+It works by coating the synovial lining of the knee joint, reducing inflammation and providing lubrication.

-Recent studies show improvement in pain scores lasting for up to 2 years.
-In addition, compared to hyaluronic acid, it works better in younger and slimmer patients.
+Recent studies have shown improvement in pain scores that lasts for up to 5 years.
+Additionally, compared with hyaluronic acid, it is more effective in younger, slimmer patients.
 However, we need more long-term data before recommending Arthrosamid as a first-line injection for knee arthritis.
-Currently, we suggest Arthrosamid after trying some of the other injectables first.
+Currently, we recommend Arthrosamid after trying other injectables.

-Contrary to popular opinion, studies show that neither supplement is helpful for osteoarthritis pain.
+Contrary to popular opinion, studies indicate that neither supplement is effective in alleviating osteoarthritis pain.

 No. No evidence that stem cells or other injections reverse cartilage damage.
-Therefore, it would be best to be careful about sourcing these injections for ‘cartilage reversal.’
-Recent evidence in randomised trials suggests that stem cell injections are no different to cortisone injections.
+Therefore, it is advisable to exercise caution when sourcing these injections for cartilage reversal.
+Recent evidence from randomised trials suggests that stem cell injections are no more effective than cortisone injections.

-Although you can’t reverse the present damage, you can slow the progression by focusing on a healthy lifestyle, such as losing weight, gaining muscle, and controlling sugar and cholesterol levels.
+Although you cannot reverse the existing damage, you can slow its progression by adopting a healthy lifestyle, such as losing weight, building muscle, and managing sugar and cholesterol levels.

 We can’t reverse osteoarthritis changes.
 However, by changing your lifestyle and exercising regularly, you can stop the progression of this disease.